 Food safety is even more important as you can have a higher risk of infection, and any infection you do get can be more serious.
-The New Zealand Food Safety Authority produces a booklet called ‘Food safety when you have low immunity’, which can be downloaded from their website.
+The Ministry for Primary Industries produces a booklet called ‘Food safety when you have low immunity’, which can be downloaded from their website.

 The bottom line

 Professor Fergusson encourages people seeking information to contact the Cancer Society and find out about their support groups.
 These groups provide expert advice and up-to-date information from recognised health professionals.
 She believes some people with commercial interests, pushing their sometimes expensive, unproven supplements, are causing unnecessary distress and confusion for people at a time when they are particularly vulnerable.

 “While there are things you can do to help yourself, my main concern is that people don’t go to extremes with their diet.
 Don’t get carried away with one particular type of food; it can mean you’re excluding other foods that will provide nutrients you need”, says Professor Fergusson.
 There really is no magic bullet.